Maniachenko/method_name_generator/README.md

 ```
 python -m spacy download en_core_web_md
 ```
+4. **Download the Model**:

+The model required for the project is hosted on Google Drive due to size limitations on GitHub.

+* Access the model: Visit the provided [**Google Drive link**](https://drive.google.com/drive/folders/11q4dsYC9TvM5wrebtqW9HndFXas7mlZ4?usp=sharing).
+* Download the model: Download the entire model directory.
+* Place the model in your repository: After downloading, move the model directory (/model) to your project's repository folder.

 ### Running the Complete Process
 For a comprehensive, ready-to-run process, refer to the Jupyter notebook [method_name_generation.ipynb](https://github.com/Maniachenko/method_name_generator/blob/master/method_name_generation.ipynb) and .py analog [method_name_generation.py](https://github.com/Maniachenko/method_name_generator/blob/master/method_name_generation.py) included in the repository.
 Alternatively, the project can be executed through individual scripts as detailed above.